 MapIndexrepresents a map / key-value storage

-ProofListIndexis an enhanced version of array storage.
+ProofListIndexis an enhanced version of an array store.
 It implements a balanced (but not necessarily full) binary Merkle tree.
 Leaves of the tree keep the actual array items, while the intermediate nodes keep the hashes from concatenated children data.

 ProofListIndexonly allows to append the data or update the already stored items